The administration app for clubs, groups, teams and associations.

 When lending club inventory, you can quickly lose track of things if there is insufficient documentation and forget who borrowed what.
 Before you take on this role in the club, please think about how your predecessor handled it.

-Invitations, press releases, pictures of events and successes, as well as the club's social media channels have become an integral part of the club.
+Invitations, press releases, pictures of events and successes, as well as the association's social media channels have become an integral part of the club.
 Here, too, there are those responsible who build up a great deal of knowledge over time.
 For example, by creating flyers, posters and invitations.

 Organizing the cleaning schedule in your club house?
 Information about season planning?
 Are there any additional hobby tournaments planned?
 Are there any administrative or repair activities that have already been started?
 How was youth work carried out?
 Questions that may lie with the departing board of directors and need an answer.

-Get your first 6 months free with the code VP50DACH.
+Get your first 6 months free with the code VP30DACH.

 Save not only time, but also money!